How to Get into Assisted Living With No Money?

 State Programs & Services

 In addition to Medicaid, many states offer other options to help those requiring financial assistance to pay for assisted living.
 For example, some states may offer programs that provide adults with access to home-based care or discounted rates for long-term care.
-State governments also offer grants, subsidies, and other financial aid to help individuals pay for assisted living.
+State governments also offer grants, subsidies, and other financial aid to help individuals pay for assisted living, taking into account all associated costs.

 The process of finding and applying for the various programs and services offered by the state can be an intimidating process.
 It’s important to speak to a professional who is knowledgeable about the various programs and services available in your state.
 Additionally, you should take the time to thoroughly research all of the available options in order to make the best choice for you or your loved one.